JacobBaillie/Data-Science-Guide/statistics_probability.md

 ---

-## Regression
+## Regression, Modeling, and Inference

 ### Linear Regression (OLS — Ordinary Least Squares)
-Minimizes the sum of squared residuals.
+Minimize the sum of squared residuals.
+Choose a specific distribution then minimize this residual.

+**Assumptions:**
+- X and Y have a linear relationship
+- Y is normally distributed
+- Residuals have constant variance (homoscedasticity)
+- All data points are independent

 ### Lasso (L1 Regularization)
 Adds penalty `α · |slope|` to OLS.
 Can drive irrelevant variable slopes all the way to **zero**, effectively removing them from the model.
 Use when many variables are likely extraneous.